liuyehcf/BlogSource/resources/english/dictionary/Eudic.md

 1. the politician calls for equitable distribution of social resource
 1. please have my hair cut short
 1. please water flowers twice a week
-1. we need to keep up informed about the situation
-1. I'll sell goods to a large scale of the market
 1. He's a sensitive and caring man
-1. you should walk on the stripes of the crosswalk
 1. walking on the stripes of the crosswalk
 1. my family provide, protect and care about me
 1. the experienced captain make an emergency landing
-1. this course beyond the capability of a second-year pupil
 1. I'd like to live my life with happiness
 1. improvement of the public transportation and public utilities
 1. he always gives disinterested advice no matter his standpoint